tobiscr/application-connector-manager/docs/user/resources/06-10-application.md

 # Application

-The `applications.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to register an Application in Kyma.
+The `applications.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to register the external solution connected to Kyma represented as an Application.
 The `Application` custom resource (CR) defines the APIs that the Application offers.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd applications.applicationconnector.kyma-project.io -o yaml